 Bone Spurs

-- Description: Bone spurs are extra bone growths that can develop where the Achilles tendon attaches to the heel bone.
-These growths can rub against the tendon, causing irritation and inflammation.
+Bone spurs are bony growths that form where the Achilles tendon attaches to the heel bone.
+These spurs can rub against the tendon, leading to irritation and inflammation.
+They’re often a result of wear and tear over time, particularly in older adults or those with conditions like osteoarthritis.

 Treatment Options